When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Introduction

 \subsection{Contributions}

-We propose a unified and flexible system for resource management in higher-order languages with mutable sharing, which combines the strengths of different flavors of resource management in a unified system.
+We propose a unified and flexible system for resource management in higher-order languages with mutable sharing, which combines the strengths of different flavors of resource management.
 Specifically, our system is novel in the combination of: \begin{enumerate}[leftmargin=1.6em] \item Unified treatment of resources: All memory resources are \textbf{first-class} values with a \textbf{single reference type} that abstracts over stack-like and heap allocation.
-This allows client code to be generic in the particular storage model of references. \item Flexibility in control: Memory resources are non-lexical or lexical by user control, individually or collectively without type distinctions. \item Static safety guarantees: Reachability types track the flow of memory resources and guarantee their safe use, such as separation.
-Users can impose selective \textbf{stack discipline} to guarantee predictable deallocation and no use-after-free errors through \textbf{flow-insensitive} reasoning. \item Expressive higher-order features: Our system supports higher-order functions with mutable sharing and cyclic store structures, surpassing the expressiveness of prior reachability systems. \end{enumerate} To our best knowledge, our system is the first one to achieve the intersection of these properties in a unified system, without separating first-class and second-class memory resources.
-We also claim as the first work to actually implement the deallocation reasoning, supporting cyclic store structures while preserving static safety among similar systems.
+This allows client code to be generic over the particular storage model of references. \item Flexibility in control: Users can manage memory resources lexically or non-lexically, individually or collectively, without introducing type distinctions. \item Static safety guarantees: Reachability types track the flow of memory resources and guarantee their safe use.
+Users can impose selective \textbf{stack discipline} to guarantee predictable deallocation and no use-after-free errors through \textbf{flow-insensitive} reasoning. \item Expressive higher-order features: Our system supports higher-order functions with mutable sharing and cyclic store structures, surpassing the expressiveness of prior reachability systems. \end{enumerate} To the best of our knowledge, our system is the first to implement the intersection of these properties in a unified system, without separating first-class and second-class memory resources.
+It is also the first work to provide a formal deallocation reasoning in this setting, supporting cyclic store structures while preserving static safety guarantees among similar systems.